A Level History (Route B)Edexcel (2 Years)

 - Coursework Option

 The coursework unit is an opportunity for students to engage in real historical debate.
 You will be required to take three contrasting opinions on a particular historical issue and weigh up the strengths and weaknesses of the arguments using your own research and evidence.
-Route B (Modern) students will be able to choose to focus on the causes or end of the Cold War.
+Route B (Modern) students will be able to choose to focus on either the Abolition of the Slave Trade or the Cold War.

 Methods of Teaching